 Income figures are intended as a guide only.

-Working hours are generally 9am to 5pm, although some roles particularly those that are student facing can include weekends or shift work.
-Many positions require occasional overtime, which can be concentrated at peak periods of the academic year, such as examinations, enrolment or during academic quality visits.
+Working hours are generally 9am to 5pm, although some roles, particularly those that are student facing, can include weekend or evening work.
+You may have to work overtime at certain points in the year, for example during examinations, enrolment or academic quality visits.

 What to expect

-- The work can be stressful, especially during busy times of the year.
-Changes in the education sector impact directly on administrative staff.
+- The work can be challenging, particularly at key points during the academic or school year.
+Any changes in the education sector impact directly on administrative staff.

-- Overseas work or travel is uncommon unless the specific role involves liaison and collaboration with overseas partners, in which case occasional travel abroad is possible.
+- Overseas work or travel is uncommon unless your work involves liaison and collaboration with overseas partners, in which case you may need to visit partner institutions abroad.

 You will need to have:

-- strong interpersonal skills, to relate effectively with others at different levels including students, academics and colleagues in other areas of education administration;
+- strong interpersonal skills to help you relate to students, academic staff, teachers, senior managers and colleagues in other areas

-- IT skills including word processing, spreadsheets, databases and use of the internet.
+- IT skills in areas such as word processing, spreadsheets, databases and the internet as well as using social media

-The main employers of education administrators tend to be universities and higher and further (HE and FE) colleges.
+The main employers of education administrators are universities and HE and FE colleges.
 Opportunities also exist within tertiary colleges, private colleges and specialist training colleges and, increasingly, within primary and secondary schools.

 Look for job vacancies at:

-- Local Government Jobs - for local council and school positions.
+- Local Government Jobs (local council and school positions)

-Continuing professional development (CPD) is encouraged via in-house, regional and national courses and conferences.
-Education institutions usually have a performance and development review system, which can be used to identify training needs.
-Staff are generally encouraged to have their own personal development plan.
+You're encouraged to undertake continuing professional development (CPD) through in-house, regional and national courses and conferences.
+Many education institutions have a performance and development review system that you can use to identify your training needs.

-Because of the huge range of occupations within the education administration field, promotion and career development is rarely linear.
-It is likely you will develop your own personal interests and look for opportunities in that area.
-This may lead you into specialist areas such as human resources or finance, which may require further qualifications.
+As you gain experience, you're likely to develop your own personal interests and look for opportunities in that area.
+Doing this could lead you into specialist areas such as human resources or finance, which you might need further qualifications for.